In This Article

 During the examination, your dentist would use a periodontal probe to carefully check your teeth to see if there is any evidence of pockets.
-The depth of the pocket would also be measured by the dentist.
-Normally, a pocket is a depth of tissue between your tooth and its gum capable.
-However, it capable of breeding bacteria and the depth of an infected pocket can be about 5 millimeters deep.
+The dentist would also measure the depth of the pocket.
+Normally, a pocket is a depth of tissue between your tooth and its gum.
+However, it can breed bacteria, and an infected pocket’s depth can be about 5 millimeters deep.
 The American Academy of Periodontology (AAP) recommends that everyone should undergo a dental examination at least once a year.
 This will help you to know if you need extra dental treatment or not.

-Normally, the depth of healthy pockets is about 3 millimeters deep or less according to the National Institute of Dental and Craniofacial Research (NIDCR).
-However, in a situation whereby the depth of your pockets are more than 4 to 5 millimeters deep, you need a deep periodontal scaling and root planing procedure.
+The depth of healthy pockets is normally about 3 millimeters deep or less, according to the National Institute of Dental and Craniofacial Research (NIDCR).
+However, you need a deep periodontal scaling and root planing procedure when your pockets are more than 4 to 5 millimeters deep.

 What Is Involved in the Process of Deep Cleaning of Teeth?

 In dentistry, deep teeth cleaning in Houston is also referred to as periodontal scaling and root planing.
 Periodontal scaling involves the elimination of tartar from both your pocket areas and the surface of your teeth.
-Periodontal scaling involves the use of a manual scaling mechanism or safe electrical devices to achieve the desired result.
+Periodontal scaling involves using a manual scaling mechanism or safe electrical devices to achieve the desired result.

-Root planing, on the other hand, involves the use of a scaling tool to eliminate tartars that are present at the teeth roots.
+Root planing, on the other hand, involves using a scaling tool to eliminate tartars at the teeth roots.
 Ideally, periodontal scaling and root planning require at least two dental visits before the procedures can be completed.
 Sometimes, follow-up dental visits may be necessary to confirm that your teeth and gums are healthy and void of infected pockets.

 Caring For Your Periodontal Scaling and Root Planing Procedure

 However, these can only be maintained if you follow healthy oral hygiene practices.
-To achieve this, your dentist may recommend a toothpaste for optimal cleaning.
+To achieve this, your dentist may recommend toothpaste for optimal cleaning.
 In case an additional mouthwash is required, your dentist would recommend an antibacterial mouthwash to prevent a bacterial outbreak in your mouth.
-However, if after the periodontal scaling and root planing procedure, and repeated dental visits up to three months your gum infection or periodontal disease is not reversed, consult your dentist or periodontist as soon as possible for a further treatment plan.
+However, if after the periodontal scaling and root planing procedure and repeated dental visits for up to three months, your gum infection or periodontal disease is not reversed, consult your dentist or periodontist as soon as possible for a further treatment plan.

-Most patients are scared and anxious when they hear a deep dental cleaning procedure, possibly because the procedure involves the use of tools.
-However, teeth cleaning near me is a very simple, non-invasive, and uncomplicated process.
-Some people are also afraid of the process because they are not aware of the individual steps involved in deep dental cleaning near me.
+Most patients are scared and anxious when they hear about a deep dental cleaning procedure, possibly because it involves using tools.
+However, teeth cleaning is very simple, non-invasive, and uncomplicated.
+Some people are also afraid of the process because they are unaware of the individual steps involved in deep dental cleaning near me.
 This article will help you to understand the individual steps involved in the deep dental cleaning procedure.
 Hence, you wouldn’t have to undergo unnecessary stress when you need to undergo the process.
 The various steps involve in deep dental cleaning are:

 Removal of the Tartar

-After the examination at the dentist’s office near me and it has been ascertained that there are no symptoms of dental infections or diseases, the main teeth cleaning procedure will commence.
-Your dentist would use a scaler to remove tartar on and beneath your teeth, and around your gum line.
+After the examination at the dentist office near me, and it has been ascertained that there are no symptoms of dental infections or diseases, the main teeth cleaning procedure will commence.
+Your dentist would use a scaler to remove tartar on and beneath your teeth and around your gum line.
 The amount of time taken to completely remove the tartar will depend on the amount of tartar to be removed.
 Regular brushing and flossing would have prevented the accumulation of tartar.

 Abrasive Toothpaste Cleaning

-Once tartar has been removed from the surfaces of your teeth, and abrasive tooth cleaning is necessary to remove the tartar in-between your teeth and those left behind after the scaling.
+Once tartar has been removed from the surfaces of your teeth, abrasive tooth cleaning is necessary to remove the tartar in between your teeth and those left behind after the scaling.
 Your dentist would use a powerful electric brush and abrasive toothpaste to clean your teeth deeply to eliminate any leftover tartar.
-The procedure is a bit harsh and may give off a possible abrasive noise, it’s normal and you need not be scared.
+The procedure is a bit harsh and may give off a possible abrasive noise, it’s normal, and you need not be scared.

-Now that your teeth and gum lines have been scaled and scrubbed, your dentist would make you rinse your mouth so that any debris hanging around your mouth will be eliminated.
-The rinsing would be done with a professional mouthwash or mouth rinse, which contains liquid fluoride, to achieve highly recommended results.
+Now that your teeth and gum lines have been scaled and scrubbed, your dentist will make you rinse your mouth so that any debris hanging around your mouth will be eliminated.
+The rinsing would be done with a professional mouthwash or mouth rinse containing liquid fluoride to achieve highly recommended results.

 Application of Fluoride Treatment

-This is the final step involved in deep teeth cleaning in Houston whereby your dentist would apply a fluoride treatment to your teeth.
+This is the final step involved in deep teeth cleaning in Houston, whereby your dentist would apply a fluoride treatment to your teeth.
 This will help to protect your teeth against dental cavities for many months after deep dental cleaning near my procedure.
-The fluoride comes in the form of a foamy gel that is placed on your teeth using a mouthpiece.
+The fluoride comes from a foamy gel placed on your teeth using a mouthpiece.
 The gel is allowed to remain there for some minutes for effective performance.
-The fluoride can also in the form of a fluoride varnish that can be applied on the tooth surface with a little brush.
+The fluoride can also be a fluoride varnish applied on the tooth surface with a little brush.

-To know more about deep dental cleaning or if you have any questions relating to deep teeth cleaning in Houston, don’t hesitate to contact us today.
+Don’t hesitate to contact us today to know more about deep dental cleaning or if you have any questions about deep teeth cleaning in Houston.